CRITFC Commissioners

 The four committees must reach consensus in order for the Commission to act.
 The Commissioners meet, at a minimum, monthly.
 During fishing seasons, meetings are often held more frequently via conference calls or teleconferencing.

-Chair Jeremy Takala, Yakama
+Treasurer Jeremy Takala, Yakama

 Jeremy Takala, Indian name Pax’una’shut and is from the Kahmiltpah Band (Rock Creek) of the Columbia River area.
 He is a member of the Yakama Nation Tribal Council, serving his second term.
 He sits on the Fish and Wildlife Committee, Legislative Committee, Law and Order Committee, and the Veterans Committee.
 In addition to serving as the Chair of the Columbia River Inter-Tribal Fish Commission, Takala also serves as a representative to the National Congress of American Indians and the Affiliated Tribes of Northwest Indians.
 He is also a member of the Seattle Indigenous Advisory Council.
 Prior to being elected to the Tribal Council, he worked for Yakama Nation Fisheries for 12 years doing salmon and habitat work on the Klickitat River.